 What do translators do when they translate?
 At the most basic level they translate words from one language into equivalent words in another language.
 But words alone do not make much sense unless arranged into sentences according to the rules of grammar and style.
-Most of these rules are implicit and learned with the language, and a native speaker with a good understanding of a foreign language can translate it effectively into his mother tongue without knowing much about grammar or translation theory – because he understands the source text, can express the meaning accurately in his own words, and knows from experience what sounds right.
-In practice, he translates the words and applies the rules of grammar and style for the target language.
+Most of these rules are implicit and learned with the language, and native speakers with a good understanding of a foreign language can translate it effectively into their mother tongue without knowing much about grammar or translation theory – because they understand the source text, can express the meaning accurately in their own words, and know from experience what sounds right.
+In practice, they translates the words and apply the rules of grammar and style for the target language.
 But German grammar is very different from English grammar, so that a literal translation from German to English (or vice versa) will often be clumsy or difficult to understand.
 What follows is an informal list of some of the important differences in grammar and style between German and English.

 Starting the sentence